ordina-jworks/ordina-jworks.github.io/_posts/2017-09-28-Testing-angular-with-karma.md

 Without the TestBed, you don’t have access to the view.
 However, your tests will run much faster as there are less things to load.
 When using TestBed, you’ll probably be including lots of dependencies just to make it work, giving you less control.
-Something you do not want in unit testing.
+Something you do not want in unit testing as you want to isolate the class as much as possible.
 Another difference with TestBed is that you have to call the lifecycle events yourself, again giving you more control over the code you’re testing.

 {% highlight coffeescript %}